korpling/ANNIS/docs/src/mdbook/user-guide/src/installation-migrate-annis3.md

 It will then compare the results.
 If both results are exactly the same, it migrates the reference link to the new system.
 Some queries only work in the same way in [compatibility query mode](./aql-compatibility-mode.md), these will be rewritten automatically.
-The user will be able to execute this query normally, but see a warning that its using deprecated functions of the query language.
+The user will be able to execute this query normally, but sees a warning that its using deprecated functions of the query language.
 For queries where both the normal and the compatibility mode don't return the same results, they are still migrated but a clear warning is shown to the user before execution, that this query is known to give different results compared to the previous version of ANNIS.

 The command will give a summary how many reference links have been migrated successfully and which kind of errors occurred on the other ones.